MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

   > If the version of your Android Gradle plugin is lower than 3.0.0, then you need to replace the word **implementation** by **compile**.

   > [!NOTE]
-  > Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we're moving our assemblies to the Maven Central repository.
+  > Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) all our assemblies were moved to the Maven Central repository.
 Please follow [this guide](../troubleshooting/android.md) about migration from jCenter to Maven Central.
   > Please note that we didn't move deprecated modules.
 If you still use deprecated modules then we recommend that you stop using them.
 For the Push module you can follow the [Push Migration Guide](~/migration/push/index.md).

 2. Make sure to trigger a Gradle sync in Android Studio.